userradu/angular-master-guard/README.md

 # AngularMasterGuard

-This project was created in order to learn more about the following:
+This project was created in order to learn more about Angular guards.

-1. Child routes

-2. Route guards
-- the different type of guards
-- how to run multiple guards in order

-3. Resolve - pre-fetching component data

-4. Lazy loading

-The site should have the following:

-- a page with a list of records (CanActivate)

-- a page to create a new record (child route, CanActivateChild, CanDeactivate)

-- a page to edit a records (child route, CanActivateChild, CanDeactivate, Resolve)

-- a login page

-- a not found page

-- a number of different dummy guards to understand how multiple guards interact.
-The guards will need to be sync (return boolean) and async (return observable).

-- a master guard to run a list of guards in order

 ## Notes

+### CanLoad

+**This type of guard will not be executed once the module is loaded.**
+Consider a situation where the user logs in, the module is loaded, logs out, logs in again (lets assume that he doesn't have the rights to see a certain page, but hte module is loaded).

 ### CanActivateChild